lebeeas/Dots/README.md

 Design a covering plate to hide the magnets for a cleaner look.

 > [!NOTE]
-> I’ve been using this version daily for two months without issues.
+> I’ve been using this version **daily since March 2025** without issues.
 I’ll update this write-up each month if the design changes or any problems arise.

 ## Open Source & License
 This project is released under an MIT license.